jlvandenhout/docusaurus-plugin-docs-editor/README.md

 ```

 ## Example
+To run the example webpage, you will need to set up a [GitHub OAuth App](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) to let users authenticate themselves and a server that manages your Client Secret and allows users to swap their authentication code for an access token (for an easy and free setup with Heroku, have a look at [Gatekeeper](https://github.com/prose/gatekeeper)).

-To run the example webpage, navigate to the example directory, set the needed environment
+Then navigate to the example directory, set the needed environment
-variables or edit the plugin configuration and start the development server:
+variables or edit the Docusaurus config file directly and start the development server:

 ```
 cd example